quicwg/wg-materials/charter/charter.md

    can be adapted to work over a reliable and bidirectional byte stream substrate.
 When the substrate is insecure, TLS will be the default security provider; no effort will be made to enable unprotected communication without a security provider.
+Substrates must provide congestion-management capabilities applicable to their deployment environments.

 Specifications describing how new or existing application protocols use the QUIC transport layer, called application protocol mappings